Thursday, April 23, 2026

 Happy times.
 I really hope my cards give the feeling of Happy today... we all need a little Happy.

-I made this house using a square die.
+I made my coconut house using a square die.
 I cut 2 squares out, cutting one into 3/4" strips.
-My coconut fringe was cut using a Multi Blade Herb Scissors on each strip, and then applying to the remaining square die cut, overlapping as shown.
+My coconut fringe was created using a Multi Blade Herb Scissors on each strip, and then applying to the remaining square die cut, overlapping as shown.
 I purchased the scissors 20+ years ago, probably for my home made salsa, but borrowed them from the kitchen for a craft project.
 I later bought a second pair for my cilantro needs, and kept my original pair in my craft studio.
 Priorities here.
-Being totally honest, I haven't used them much in the past, (neither craft room or kitchen) but when I needed fringe, or finely chopped herbs, I was glad I had both close by, so no regrets keeping one with my craft supplies and one in my gadget drawer in the kitchen.
-They worked great for the pinata card I made years ago, and a paper hula skirt too, plus we eat a ton of home made salsa.
+Being totally honest, I haven't used either much, but when I needed fringe, or finely chopped herbs, I was glad I had both close by.
+One worked great for the pinata card I made years ago, and a paper hula skirt too, plus we eat a ton of home made salsa.
 (I get impatient and use a sharp knife more often)

 Here's another example of crimping!

-In summary...my take on Barrels of Fun stamp set and the 80s patterned paper.
+In summary...my take on the new Barrels of Fun stamp set and the 80s patterned paper.
 Both are available tomorrow along with a few other fun finds with the Kindred Stamps April Release.

 So, I hope this post is a feel happy post, as it's meant to be.
 I think anyone who receives a card with any of these characters, even the Cranky one, could find a smile, and hopefully trigger a feel good memory...